Opinion: Why I’m declining the invitation to ‘pledge my allegiance’ to the King

 I don’t think most people think the royals are any “better” than regular citizens.
 The wording of, “May The King live forever” feels like something from a bygone age.
 It’s out of place with the present day.
 And that’s putting it politely.

 If we are to have a monarchy at all, then it needs to start real work.
-Charles should swear an oath of allegiance to the public he serves – not the other way around.
+It is quite right that Charles should swear an oath of allegiance to the public he serves – not the other way around.

 Join our commenting forum